Healthdirect Free Australian health advice you can count on.

 How is dengue fever treated?

 If you have dengue fever, do not take non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen.
-These can worsen bleeding.
+These can increase your risk of bleeding.

-There is no vaccine to prevent dengue fever.
+There is currently no vaccine to prevent dengue fever in Australia.
 The best way to prevent it is to avoid being bitten by mosquitos.
-If someone in your house has dengue, it is especially important to avoid mosquito bites as mosquitoes can carry the infection from one person to another.

 How to prevent mosquito bites:

-• Use a mosquito repellent that contains DEET or picaridin.
+• Use a mosquito repellent on exposed skin that contains DEET, picaridin or oil of lemon eucalyptus.

-• Regularly check and drain any still water around your home.
-Mosquitos breed in still water, such as water in empty containers.
+• Regularly check and empty any containers of still water around your home such as pot plant saucers.
+Mosquitos breed in still water.

 Learn more here about the development and quality assurance of healthdirect content.